jbecker7326/dog-prediction/README.md

 - 1.2 - Table of contents **(We Are Here)**
 - 1.3 - Repository structure
 - 1.4 - Dataset source and information.
-### 2. Environment Installation
+### 2. Prerequisites
+- 2.1 - Software
+- 2.2 - Clone the repository
+- 2.3 - Download data
-- Instructions for creating and running the conda environment, including tensorflow installation.
+- 2.4 - Local conda environment setup, including tensorflow installation.
-### 3. Modeling
+### 3. Directions
-- 3.1 - xception
+- 3.1 - Notebook
-- 3.2 - InceptionResNetV2
-- 3.3 - EfficientNetB3
+    - EDA
-- 3.4 - ConvNeXtSmall
+    - Tune Xception, InceptionResNetV2, EfficientNetB3, ConvNeXtSmall
-- 3.5 - Comparison and analysis of all four tuned models to determine the final model: EfficientNetB3V2
+    - Comparison and analysis of all four tuned models to determine the final model: EfficientNetB3V2
-### 4. Deployment
+    - Save to EfficientNetB3 TFLite
-- 4.1 - Local deployment with docker
+- 3.3 - Local deployment with Docker
+    - Model prediction with lambda_function.py
+    - Test with test.py
-- 4.2 - Cloud deployment with AWS Lambda and Streamlit
+- 3.4 - Cloud deployment with AWS Lambda
+    - Model prediction with lambda_function.py
+    - Test with test_cloud.py
+### 4. Models

 ### 5. References
 - References for all model architectures and Keras documentation

 ## 1.3 Repository Structure

-The following details the files stored int his repository.
-Note that the inception and convnext models are excluded due to large file size.
+The following details the files stored in this repository.
+Note that the inception and convnext models were excluded due to large file size.

 ```